0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

 3. Open the project folder in Cursor
 4. When prompted, select "Reopen in Container" (or use `Cmd+Shift+P` or `Ctrl+Shift+P` and search for `Remote-Containers: Reopen in Container`)

-This will start building and running the Docker container with a full TeXLive installation.
-It may take several minutes the first time, as it needs to download the Docker image.
+This will start building and running the Docker container with the complete TeX Live 2025 distribution.
+It may take several minutes the first time, as it needs to download the Docker image (approximately 4-5 GB).

 ### 6.7.2.
 Features of This Setup

-- **Complete LaTeX Environment**: The full TeXLive distribution with all packages
+- **Complete TeX Live 2025**: The full, modern TeX Live distribution (4.4 GB installed)
+- **Debian-Based Container**: Built on Debian for reliable package compatibility
 - **Auto-Compilation**: Documents compile when you save
 - **Built-in PDF Viewer**: View PDFs directly in Cursor
 - **LaTeX-Specific Tools**: Formatting, spell checking, and syntax validation